bjlkeng/bjlkeng.github.io/source/posts/semi-supervised-learning-with-variational-autoencoders.rst

 goal (e.g. the cluster centers and mixture weights for a gaussian mixture models), or we might just want the parameters so we can use :math:`P(X|\theta)` to generate some new data points (e.g. use variational autoencoders to generate a new image).
-Unfortunately, this problem is intractable (mostly the denominator) -- for all but the simplest problems, we can't solve it nicely using an analytical solution.
+Unfortunately, this problem is intractable (mostly the denominator) for all but the simplest problems, that is, we can't solve it nicely using a nice analytical solution.

 Our solution?
 Approximation!
 We'll approximate :math:`P(\theta|X)` by another function :math:`Q(\theta|X)` (it's usually conditioned on :math:`X` but not